 Improved traffic access

-Improving the flood resilience of roads provides a benefit to flood-affected residents by allowing residents to escape floods and emergency services to get in to assist.
+Improving the flood resilience of roads provides a benefit to flood-affected residents by allowing residents to escape floods and allowing emergency service access.
 Key routes to essential services such as hospitals and emergency shelters should have at least a Q100 flood immunity.

 Non-structural flood mitigation

-Detailed survey of flood affected residences can increase the accuracy of flood modelling so that homeowners, insurers and buyers can understand the actual impact of flooding on each property.
+Detailed surveys of flood affected residences can increase the accuracy of flood modelling so that homeowners, insurers and buyers can understand the actual impact of flooding on each property.